-Practice Statement: The excavator calls the Provincial One Call Center to request a relocate ticket based on the validity period of the locate.
+Practice Statement: The excavator calls the Provincial Notification Service to request a relocate ticket based on the validity period of the locate.
 The locate validity period is critical to all parties in protecting underground facilities.
-The locate validity period is determined by the facility owner and is suggested to be in 30 calendar day increments from date the locate was completed as noted on the locate sheet.
+The locate validity period is determined by the facility owner and is noted on the locate sheet.
 The facility owner will clearly identify the length and conditions of the validity period of the locate, unless otherwise specified by provincial or federal law.
-If the excavation is not completed according to the validity period and corresponding conditions, the excavator must call the One Call Centre for a relocate.
+If the excavation is not completed according to the validity period and corresponding conditions, the excavator must call the notification service for a relocate.
 One utility should be identified per locate sheet to avoid congestion and address variable locate validity periods.

-Practice Description: Requesting a locate or refreshing the locate ticket recognizes that markings are temporary and provides notification to facility owners/operators of ongoing excavation when a job is requested to started or has not been completed as planned.
-Any excavation that covers a large area and will progress from one area to the next over a period of time is broken into segments as agreed to between the excavator, facility owner/operator and/or the locator in order to coordinate the marking with actual excavation.
+Practice Description: Requesting a locate or refreshing the locate ticket recognizes that markings are temporary and provides notification to facility owners of ongoing excavation when a job is requested to started or has not been completed as planned.
+Any excavation that covers a large area and will progress from one area to the next over a period of time is broken into segments as agreed to between the excavator, owner and/or the locator in order to coordinate the marking with actual excavation.
 The possibility exists that new facilities have been installed in the area where the excavation is to be conducted after the original notification and marking.

-Many facility owners/operators do not perform their own locates and utilize the services of a contracted facility locator.
+Many facility owners do not perform their own locates and utilize the services of a contracted facility locator.
 These contracted facility locators may not be aware of work planned in the near future.
 By excavators refreshing the locate ticket, the contract locator has another opportunity to identify newly placed facilities.
-This practice also gives the facility owner/operator another chance to identify the location of their facilities and to avoid a possible damage and disruption of service should something have been marked incorrectly or missed on a previous locate.
+This practice also gives the owner another chance to identify the location of their facilities and to avoid a possible damage and disruption of service should something have been marked incorrectly or missed on a previous locate.